So you’re visiting Fargo in winter and you’ve never been here before. Your friends probably think you’re crazy. We think you’re great.

 This mom-and-pop diner is a local favorite… you’ll see why as soon as you arrive.
 Its classic diner interior means cozy booths, friendly waitstaff, and the smell of home-cooked food in the air.
 We recommend one of their massive omelettes, a delicious stack of pancakes, and a huge caramel roll (if you can manage to fit it all in).

 Pro tip: If you’re in Fargo on a weekend, make sure to get here early.
-The “after church” crowd starts arriving around 9 am, so you may have to wait for a table if you come much later than that.
+The “after church” crowd starts arriving around 9 a.m. on Sundays, so you may have to wait for a table if you come much later than that.

 3215 Broadway N, Fargo | (701) 356-2211